Tnixc/dots/README.md

 ### Sketchybar

 I use Sketchybar, make sure to run `chmod +x *` in the plugins directory to make the plugins work.
+You can see it on the right.
+I typically have it on the left side of my screen.

 ### VScode